 Health Benefits of Raw Cornstarch

-While cornstarch does have some health benefits, it is important to remember that it is not a complete source of nutrition.
+While cornstarch does have some health benefits, it is essential to remember that it is not a complete source of nutrition.

-The USDA says that consuming cornstarch in its unenriched version is not good for your health because it lacks fiber, protein, and nutrients.
+The USDA says consuming cornstarch in its unenriched version is unsuitable for your health because it lacks fiber, protein, and nutrients.

 It is also important to note that cornstarch can be high in calories.